MaybeJaybe/MaybeJaybe/README.md

 💻 - Front End Developer

-🪴 - Currently a student at Dominican University of California
+🪴 - Graduated from Dominican University of California

-✨ - Hobbies include working on art, swimming, and training my cat
+✨ - You can find me coding, swimming, gaming, learning languages, or making art :)

 ---